The College of Wooster to Host Global Queerness Conference

 In addition, there will be scholarly panels, roundtable discussions, a queer international film screening, a forum with queer athletes, and a celebration to conclude the conference.
 Panel topics include “Transgendered Identities; Queering Race in the U.S.,” “Queer Media and Technology,” “Global Queer Cinema,” “Queer Theatre and Performance as Social Critique,” “Queer Justice and Equality in the U.S,” “New Directions in Queer Literary Critique,” “Queer Undocumented Immigrants in the U.S.,” “Queer Filmmaking,” “Queer Turns in Pop Culture and Celebrity,” “Queer Literature and Writing,” “Queer Interventions Across the World,” “The Queer Campus Experience,” “Queer Film Across the Globe,” “Queer Health and Well-Being,” “Queering the Visual Arts,” and “Queer Movements and Activism in a Global Context.”

-The conference is made possible by the following College of Wooster sponsors: the Office of the President, the Center for Diversity and Global Engagement, the Department of Communication, the Department of English, the Department of History, the Department of Sociology and Anthropology, the Department of Theatre and Dance, the Women’s, Gender, and Sexuality Studies Program, and the Wooster Inn.
+The conference is made possible by the following College of Wooster sponsors: the Office of the President, the Center for Diversity and Inclusion, the Department of Communication, the Department of English, the Department of History, the Department of Sociology and Anthropology, the Department of Theatre and Dance, the Women’s, Gender, and Sexuality Studies Program, and the Wooster Inn.